The day-to-day work of IPRT is carried out by a team of four staff, along with our expert board.

 She holds a Masters in Criminology and Criminal Justice from University College Dublin (2010), Masters in Criminology from Dublin Institute of Technology (2009) and Bachelor of Social Science from NUI Maynooth (2008).

-Lorraine is responsible for the day to day administrative support of IPRT, with particular responsibility for membership support.
+Lorraine is responsible for the day to day administrative support of IPRT, with particular responsibility for membership and governance support.

 Lorraine has worked with a number of charities, on issues such as early years policy and international development issues in the media.
 She also has experience in administration in the public sector in the Scottish Courts and Tribunals Service, as well as an educational background having held assistant lectureships in PR and in International Relations at the University of Aberdeen and the Dublin Institute of Technology.